-- The purpose of the swap agreement is to ensure the Fund always has sufficient income to pay the Set Return, but also to pass on any excess profitability made over the costs and Booster's capped fund management fee. - Under the Swap Agreement, on a monthly basis: - the Manager pays to the Fund the agreed Set Return payable to customers plus any amount required to maintain the unit price at \$1:00. - And in return, the Fund pays to the Manager the net income (including all investment income) earned by the Fund. - Under the Swap Agreement, on a quarterly basis: - o The Manager calculates whether a Bonus Return is payable to customers as follows: - The net surplus or deficit from the monthly calculation described above; - Plus any surplus of payment system income over recoverable payment system expenses attributed to the Fund3; - Less any unrecovered fraud costs or extraordinary expenses for the Fund incurred during the period; - Less the Manager's fee of up to 0.6% per annum; - Less any unrecovered fraud costs or extraordinary expenses for the Fund carried forward from the previous three quarterly periods. - o If the outcome of the above calculation is that the Manager's fee is zero or less than the full amount no shortfall is carried forward to a subsequent period. - If the overall outcome of the calculation above is negative, then no Bonus Return is payable.
+- The purpose of the swap agreement is to ensure the Fund always has sufficient income to pay the Set Return, but also to pass on any excess profitability made over the costs and Booster's capped fund management fee. - Under the Swap Agreement, on a monthly basis: - the Manager pays to the Fund the agreed Set Return payable to customers plus any amount required to maintain the unit price at \$1:00. - And in return, the Fund pays to the Manager the net income (including all investment income) earned by the Fund. - Under the Swap Agreement, on a quarterly basis: - The Manager calculates whether a Bonus Return is payable to customers as follows: - The net surplus or deficit from the monthly calculation described above; - Plus any surplus of payment system income over recoverable payment system expenses attributed to the Fund; - Less any unrecovered fraud costs or extraordinary expenses for the Fund incurred during the period; - Less the Manager's fee of up to 0.6% per annum; - Less any unrecovered fraud costs or extraordinary expenses for the Fund carried forward from the previous three quarterly periods. - o If the outcome of the above calculation is that the Manager's fee is zero or less than the full amount no shortfall is carried forward to a subsequent period. - If the overall outcome of the calculation above is negative, then no Bonus Return is payable. - o If the overall outcome of the calculation above is positive, then a Bonus Return is payable equal to that positive amount. - o In the event past costs are subsequently recovered from the Fund, Booster does not charge any interest or administrative fees in respect of these costs. - A copy of the Swap Agreement is also available at www.disclose-register.companiesoffice.govt.nz.